amiechen/pretzel/README.md

 ## Run it locally (if you are curious):

-### Important!
-Because Pretzel has a dependency [node-ffi](https://github.com/node-ffi/node-ffi) that requires node v8, until `node-ffi` is compaitable with
+### Important: Use v8 Node
-latest node, you should use `nvm` to install node v8 to run Pretzel locally.
+Because Pretzel has a dependency [node-ffi](https://github.com/node-ffi/node-ffi) that requires node v8, until `node-ffi` is compaitable with latest node, you should use `nvm` to install node v8 to run Pretzel locally.
 Otherwise, `npm install` would give you some error regarding node-gyp.

 ```